or25/My_Very_First_Blog/_posts/2019-03-27-Why-Even-Blog.markdown

 So, this comes just to my point.
 Why writing a blog:

 `1.To arrange my thoughts.`
-	Just like me, i believe a lot of people are lost within our immese amount of thinking, and organizing it on paper (or blog, in my case) is increadbly important and helpful.
+	Just like me, i believe a lot of people are lost within our immese amount of thinking, and organizing it on paper (or blog, in my case) is incredibly important and helpful.

 `2.To improve myself.`
 	I saw a lot of people writing blogs, about this and that, and even though the blogs were meant to other people, they actually wrote things they found/encountered/concluded in their working process.
 They actually wrote blog posts that are their work conclusions, which makes them improve themselves.